port-zero/mite/README.md

 ![](Display.png)

-Once you have the generated, make sure to press the "Save" Button, otherwise the generated API toke won't work and you will get `mite.errors.Unauthorized: HTTP 401 Unauthorized` error message.
+Once you have the generated the API Key you have to make sure to press the "Save" Button, otherwise the generated API toke won't work and you will get `mite.errors.Unauthorized: HTTP 401 Unauthorized` error message.

 ## Usage